Attacks by Southern Pine Beetles

 Southern Pine Beetles generally have a short life cycle, making suppressing them difficult - especially in the southern-most states.
 They start to fly very early in the spring (correlated with the flowering of the Dogwood tree in Florida).
 In the Gulf Coast region, what we know about the reproductive potential and seasonal habits of the SPB clearly suggests that, to reduce beetle populations, direct control should be applied during the winter to be in place and ready when they reach peak flight in late winter and early Spring.

-In the Coastal South, flights recur several times, and re-treatment is required.
-SPB emerge and attack in Dec, Jan, and February in large part undetected because new infestations in the Gulf Coast Regions during the fall, winter, and early Spring are difficult to detect due to inclement weather or wet ground conditions.
+In the Coastal South where temperatures are mild, flights recur several times, and re-treatment is required.
+Spots may remain active throughout the year.
+SPB can emerge and attack in Dec, Jan, and February in large part undetected because new infestations in the Gulf Coast Regions during the fall, winter, and early Spring are difficult to detect due to inclement weather or wet ground conditions.
 Consequently, as many as 3-4 consecutive beetle generations may effectively escape control during the very season when the attack:emergence ratio of the insect is at its highest.

 Control during the winter is less problematic in the northern part of the beetle’s range (Tennessee, the Carolinas, Virginia and north).
 Cold winters tend to restrict beetles to the multiple-tree spots they occupied during the fall; this fact simplifies winter detection.
 Since the beetles complete only three to five generations per year in this area, overwintering broods seldom emerge before late April or May.